jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 Run the app.
 Everything should still work.

-But this is magic.
-Now that we have this protocol defined, we can *inject* whatever we want.
+But this is magic 🌈.
+Now that we have this protocol defined, we can *inject* into our view controller whatever we want.

 Let's now head over to the unit testing section of our app, and see what tests we can write there.